NatnaelB7/MiXR-Interact-Website/README.md

-# MeGaBoHaSet Website
+# MiXR-Interact-Website

-This repository contains the source code for the MeGaBoHaSet paper [website](https://natnaelb7.github.io/MeGaBoHaSet_Website/).
+This repository contains the source code for the MiXR-Interact paper [website](https://natnaelb7.github.io/MiXR-Interact-Website/).
 Forked from the [Nerfies website](https://nerfies.github.io).

 # Website License